 Who they are: “Due to the high cost of prescriptive eyewear, people tend to be more conservative in frame selections.
 In Oblique, we want to abolish this tradition and you can rest assured to find low-cost prescriptive eyewear to suit your different needs.
 There is no need to compromise on your style because of prices!”

-My opinion: Gone are the days where wearing spectacles is seen as “geeky”.
+My opinion: Gone are the days when wearing spectacles is seen as “geeky”.
 With the latest in fashion trends, especially from Korea/Japan, spectacles are now increasingly seen as a fashion accessory, rather than a practical tool.
 In fact, Brandon (of Oblique Eyewear) shared with me that he has been seeing an uptick in youths – with perfect eyesight – getting frames simply for aesthetic purposes!
-Personally, I think it’s important to find a pair of spectacles that makes your face pop, and if you happen to be a youth, or even simply young at heart, I think Oblique Eyewear offer a wide range of trendy and stylish frames at affordable prices.
+I think it’s important to find a pair of spectacles that makes your face pop, and if you happen to be a youth, or even simply young at heart, I think Oblique Eyewear offer a wide range of trendy and stylish frames at affordable prices.
 For those interested, I did an in-depth review of Oblique Eyewear here.

 Price: Frame + lenses start at $110.